ncatlab/nlab-content/pages/1/5/4/9/19451/content.md

 ## References

-The definition of skew-monoidal category essentially appears in §2.2 of:
+The definition of skew-monoidal category essentially appears in §2.2 of the following, but with only 2 of the 5 coherence axioms (i.e. [[Max Kelly]]'s simplified axioms for [[monoidal categories]], rather than [[Mac Lane]]'s original axioms):

 * [[Marek Zawadowski]], _Lax monoidal fibrations_, [arXiv:0912.4464](https://arxiv.org/abs/0912.4464) (2009).